anibalxyz/toolkit/README.md

 # toolkit

-Designed to automate common tasks in server or development environment configuration and administration.
+Designed to automate common tasks in configuring and managing servers or development environments.